San Francisco & San Jose Railroad

 - The plan for the final 17 miles from Palo Alto to San Jose bypasses the existing communities of Alviso & Santa Clara.
 This seems like a terrible oversight as it will prevent the company from benefiting from the traffic those communities provide.

-Current Operations – San Francisco to Santa Cruz foothills
+Current Operations – San Francisco to Lake Merced

+By the end of 1859 the railroad has completed a station at Lake Merced, with active work at a railhead going to the southeast.
 The railroad operates one full-size locomotive providing twice-daily local service along the line.
 Both passenger and freight service is available.
-A smaller “yard engine” works the main depot at San Francisco.
+A smaller “yard engine” built by the Union Iron Works handles traffic at the depot at San Francisco, and a dedicated engine is expected in early 1860 to haul supplies to the railhead.

 Management and Funding